melecajou/conankillfeed/README.md

 ## Features

-- Real-time death notifications extracted directly from the game database.
+- Real-time death notifications from the game database.
-- Identifies whether the killer was a player or an NPC.
-- Support for multiple servers/maps with dedicated Discord channels.
-- Simple configuration through a single file.
+- **Auto-Updating PvP Ranking:** A persistent leaderboard message that updates automatically.
+- Identifies player vs. player (PvP) and player vs. environment (PvE) kills.
+- **Scalable Multi-Server Support:** Easily configure any number of servers.
 - Tracks the last read event to avoid duplicate messages after restarts.

+## Commands

+There are no commands.
+The ranking leaderboard is now a persistent message that updates automatically.

 ## Prerequisites

 - Python 3.6 or higher.
 - `discord.py` library (`pip install discord.py`).
 - A Discord Bot and its Token.
-[Guide to creating a Bot](https://discordpy.readthedocs.io/en/stable/discord.html)
-- Direct access to the Conan Exiles server's `Saved` directory, where the database backups (`game_backup_*.db`) are stored.
+- Direct access to the Conan Exiles server's `Saved` directory.
-- The `spawns.db` database file is included to map NPC IDs to their names.

 ## Installation and Configuration